 The SDSS uses a dedicated 2.5-m f/5 modified Ritchey-Chrétien altitude-azimuth telescope located at Apache Point Observatory, in south east New Mexico in the south west of the United States (Latitude 32° 46' 49.30" N, Longitude 105° 49' 13.50" W, Elevation 2788m).
 A 1.08 m secondary mirror and two corrector lenses result in a 3° distortion-free field of view.
 The telescope is described in detail in a paper by Gunn et al. (2006).

 The Irénée du Pont Telescope at Las Campanas Observatory

 The fourth phase of the SDSS included its first observations obtained from the Southern Hemisphere.
-The southern observations are taken with the Irénée du Pont Telescope at Las Campanas Observatory in northern Chile (Latitude 29° 0' 52.56" S, Longitude 70° 41' 33.36" W, Elevation 2380m).
+The southern observations are taken with the Irénée du Pont Telescope at Las Campanas Observatory in the southern part of the Atacama region of Northern Chile (Latitude 29° 0' 52.56" S, Longitude 70° 41' 33.36" W, Elevation 2380m).
 The du Pont telescope is a Ritchey-Chrétien 2.5-m f/7.5 telescope with a Gascoigne corrector lens.
 The telescope is described in detail in a paper by Bowen & Vaughan (1973).

 A number of important stars that are too bright to observe with the larger telescopes are instead observed with the NMSU 1-meter telescope at APO (Latitude 32° 46' 49.30" N, Longitude 105° 49' 13.50" W, Elevation 2788m).
 A fiber lead connects the APOGEE-North spectrograph to this facility, which contains a Ritchey-Chretien reflector set on an alt-azimuth mount.
 The details of this telescope can be found in Holtzman et al. (2010).